Rephonic

 Recent interactions between the hosts and their guests.

-Q: Do you think that it is existential?
+Q: Do you think this is fascism?

 Audience Metrics